When does partial insurance apply to a car

 Katrin Straub

-Managing Director at nextsure
+CEO at nextsure

 The topic in brief and concise terms

-Quick Facts: Teilkasko at a Glance
+Quick Facts: Partial Comprehensive Insurance at a Glance

 Practice Check: When is third-party, fire and theft insurance the right choice for your car?

-The decision of when a third party, fire and theft insurance is sensible for your car largely depends on the current value and age of your vehicle.
-A common rule of thumb is: For vehicles that are between five and seven years old, third party, fire and theft cover might be a good option.
-If your vehicle's value exceeds €4,000, this type of insurance is often recommended.
-If the value is significantly lower, the cost of insurance might outweigh the potential benefits.
-Many experts advise reviewing the switch from fully comprehensive to third party, fire and theft cover after about three to five years.
-A basic understanding of third party, fire and theft insurance helps in making this decision.
-Also consider your individual circumstances: If you frequently drive in areas with a high risk of wildlife collisions, third party, fire and theft insurance can be worthwhile even for a slightly older vehicle, as wildlife accidents are covered.
-The annual costs for third party, fire and theft insurance can start from around €35, but they vary significantly.
+The decision of when a partial coverage (Teil Kasko) for your car makes sense largely depends on the current value and age of your vehicle.
+A common rule of thumb is: For vehicles between five and seven years old, partial coverage can be a good option.
+If the vehicle's value is over 4,000 Euros, partial coverage is often advisable.
+If the value is significantly lower, the insurance costs might outweigh the potential benefits.
+Many experts advise considering switching from comprehensive to partial coverage after about three to five years.
+A basic understanding of partial coverage helps with this decision.
+Also, consider your individual situation: If you frequently drive in areas with a high risk of wildlife crossings, partial coverage can be worthwhile even for a slightly older vehicle, as animal collisions are covered.
+Annual costs for partial coverage can start at around 35 Euros but vary greatly.

 1. Vehicle type (type class) and model.